okandavut/findpeer/README.md

 If there's anything you'd like to chat about, please feel free send me dm on [Twitter](https://twitter.com/okandavutcom)!

+## *Contributions*
+Contributions and suggestions are very welcome and wanted.
+I try to respond to pull requests within 48 hours.
+For more information see [CONTRIBUTING.md](https://github.com/okandavut/FindSuperpeer/blob/master/CONTRIBUTING.md).

 ### Contributors

 <!-- markdownlint-enable -->